 - 5. The Company is, from time to time, involved in various claims and legal proceedings.
 The Company cannot reasonably predict the likelihood or outcome of these activities.
-The Company does not believe that adverse decisions in any pending or threatened proceedings related to any matter, or any amount which may be required to be paid by reasons thereof, will have a material effect on the financial condition or future results of operations.
-As at December 31, 2023, no amounts have been accrued related to such matters. - 6.
+The Company does not believe that adverse decisions in any pending or threatened proceedings related to any matter, or any amount which may be required to be paid by reasons thereof, will have a material effect on the financial condition or future results of operations other than certain employment contract litigations that are ongoing.
+The Company has not disclosed the information pertaining to certain employment contract litigations so as to not prejudice the Company's position in defending litigation. - 6.
 The Company's mining, exploration and development activities are subject to various federal, provincial and international laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company conducts its operations so as to protect public safety, health and the environment and believes its operations are materially in compliance with all applicable laws and regulations.
-The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.
+The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations. - 7.
+Peter Tagliamonte, a former officer and director of the Company has initiated a legal action against the Company seeking approximately \$3,700,000 in relation to a purported breach of contract and relating to his dismissal as an officer of the Company.
+The Company intends to defend the matter vigorously and is confident in its position.